hgwashington/Marvel_Weather_App/README.md

 <img src="https://media.giphy.com/media/chQkjQuDFPQMgrRTN2/giphy.gif" width="100%" height="100%" />

-****Note : There is a narbar on the right handside with the list of hero for the user to view.
-Although some hero may not pop up depending on the weather conditions and current season.
+****Note : There is a navbar on the right handside with the list of hero for the user to view.
+Although some hero may not pop up depending on the weather conditions and the current season.

 ## How did we make it?